A Black Conservatory in a Segregated Nation

 It was in this context that Harriet Gibbs Marshall founded the Washington Conservatory.
-Given her family background [link to Harriet Gibbs Marshall page] and her connections with W.E.B.
+Given her family background and her connections with W.E.B.
 DuBois and other Black intellectuals, it is hardly surprising that the Washington Conservatory preached the gospel of racial uplift.6 Around the turn of the century, many Black elites believed that cultivating Black excellence would force white Americans to acknowledge the social and, eventually, legal equality of Black Americans.
 Along these lines, DuBois developed the idea of the “Talented Tenth,” a Black upper class that would improve the lives of those less fortunate through achievement and recognition.7 In her fundraising efforts, Gibbs Marshall referred to the institution she had founded as “the first conservatory of music of the race,” which likely carried a double meaning: it was the chronological first, but it was also intended to be the best.8 The conservatory quickly became a beacon for aspiring Black musicians throughout the country.

 While racial uplift was a priority for many Black musical initiatives in the early twentieth-century,9 it would be reductive to suggest that it was the only or even the main priority.
 Education scholar Jarvis Givens has argued that we might understand turn-of-the-century Black education in terms of “fugitive pedagogy,” in which Black teachers (mostly women) evaded and subverted the erasure of Black histories and accomplishments from US American curricula.
 Black educators, Givens writes, “understood their teaching and learning to be perpetually taking place under persecution, even as they created learning experiences of joy and empowerment.”10 That from its beginnings the Washington Conservatory served an ideological purpose – to preserve and promote Black music and musicians – is already clear from the preponderance of Black composers on the programs of Washington Conservatory concerts and from the fact that all teachers at the conservatory were Black (which was not the case at many HBCU music programs in the early twentieth century).
 When Harriet Gibbs Marshall sought to create the National Negro Music Center, which had a goal of collecting and preserving published music by Black composers from around the world – the institution further embraced what Givens calls “the transgressive nature of [Black] education.”11